 Sweet potatoes are an excellent source of nutrition for dogs.
 On a quest for a healthier lifestyle, many people are choosing sweet potatoes over their white counterparts.
 This homemade stew for dogs includes sweet potatoes and beef, but you could substitute a different protein source if necessary.

-Making homemade dog food id more time consuming than serving kibble, but the benefits definitely outweigh this drawback.
+Making homemade dog food is more time-consuming than serving kibble, but the benefits definitely outweigh this drawback.
 You can use the highest quality ingredients that you can afford.
 You can also cater the recipes to your dog's individual nutritional needs and taste preferences.

 Beef and Sweet Potato Homemade Stew for Dogs